DMU-lilab/cfDNA/PrimerTrim/README.md

 Description
 =========================
-The program is used to trim off the primer sequence of the target sequencing. <br>
+* The program is used to trim off the primer sequence of the target sequencing. <br>
-The performing of k-mer indexing alogrithm makes it possible to deal with __thousands of amplicon primer pairs__ at the same time.<br>
+* The performing of k-mer indexing alogrithm makes it possible to deal with __thousands of amplicon primer pairs__ at the same time.<br>
-Compared with other kinds of tools, this program could trim the primer sequence off directly from the fastq file, which could save you a lot of time.<br>
+* Compared with other kinds of tools, this program could trim the primer sequence off directly from the fastq file, which could save you a lot of time.<br>
+* There only have 250 reads in the example fastq file, which result in a higher mismatch ratio.
+But in the general amplicon data, the program will has a good performance and lower mismatch ratio<br>.

 Building